 I would also gather company written standard operational procedures, policies and any other information that you think an employee needs to know for loading trucks or picking orders safely and efficiently.
 If you work in a food processing plant or food distribution warehouse you should also include HACCP procedures.
 Once you get all the information together and set up in your computer/laptop you’ll see how extremely easy it is to edit and update this information as things change.
 Then a great habit to develop would be to review job descriptions, procedures and training at least once a year to keep your workers safe, practices current and regulatory obligations filled.

-Some companies are very good about giving you the talking points for the monthly safety meetings along with colorful handouts which is helpful but that may come across as just spoon-feeding safety to your employees!
+Some companies are very good about giving you the talking points for the monthly safety meetings along with colorful handouts which are helpful but that may come across as just spoon-feeding safety to your employees!
 Like a scene from Island of Dr. Moreau.
 What is the law?
 Do not put your hands into moving parts.
 This would be great if you were training parrots to repeat back to you.
-You want to discuss the topic with you staff.
+You want to discuss the topic with your staff.
 Get their involvement by asking for feedback on what happens on the floor when they deal with a situation.
 At one company during a discussion on Lock Out Tag Out I found out that the workers couldn’t LOTO one machine since the electrical box was so old (I think Edison made it himself) there was no way to put a lock on it.
 The company told me it wasn’t in the budget to change it out at this time so to protect my staff and the company I made it procedure to call one of the staff electricians to remove the fuses so we could then lock the housing so no one could start the machine.
 I was very surprised how soon that electrical panel replacement got moved up, approved and installed.

 So when you get that company material don’t be afraid to make a few adjustments to encourage employee engagement.
 Are there additional handouts you can use, videos, power-points or other media to aid your presentation in getting the point across.
 When discussing PPE don’t forget to utilize staff in demonstrating how to properly wear and adjust, get a conversation going.
-I know some companies want training rushed through and done quick but that only trivialize the whole process.
-You want people to buy in to the program and if they don’t find the training interesting, they won’t listen.
+I know some companies want training rushed through and done quickly but that only trivialize the whole process.
+You want people to buy into the program and if they don’t find the training interesting, they won’t listen.
 When they’re part of the training, everyone listens and learns.

 If the need arises for training material to cover a new procedure or piece of equipment, you want to get it to the staff before you go live, well if you want success anyway.
 We were transitioning to a new WMS.
 We had one of their consultants on hand to help us with the process.
 One of our jobs was to fill 2000 lb. bags with product and then produce a barcoded label that was scanned as it moved to a location in the warehouse.
 There was no training material and workers on all shifts were making daily errors.
 I asked the all mighty consultant when we could expect written instruction for the workers and stop the bleeding.
 It’s coming.
 It’s coming.
-I couldn’t wait any longer, too many things were at stake, time wasted correcting inventory, loss of confidence in the staff, the stupidity of it all so I put together a two sheet instruction manual along with barcode placards and we brought the errors to ZERO.
+I couldn’t wait any longer, too many things were at stake, time wasted correcting inventory, loss of confidence in the staff, the stupidity of it all so I put together a two-sheet instruction manual along with barcode placards and we brought the errors to ZERO.
 I asked and watched my staff about the process and what would help them.
 They got exactly that and the issue disappeared.

-What ever the training you are going to give always prepare beforehand and get your materials printed, assembled and then rehearse your presentation.
+Whatever the training you are going to give always prepare beforehand and get your materials printed, assembled and then rehearse your presentation.
 Make sure you are prepared to discuss and know what you are talking about.
 There is nothing worse than giving out bad information or being contradicted by an employee.
 Depending on your geographical location it would be a big help if you have the training material translated into Spanish.
-Some workers may understand english much easier than they can read it and this is information you want to make sure you get across.
+Some workers may understand English much easier than they can read it and this is information you want to make sure you get across.

-Forklift Certification – You can do it in-house or pay an trainer to come in and handle it.
+Forklift Certification – You can do it in-house or pay a trainer to come in and handle it.
 Either way works but if you have your own trainer you can do the certification any time you need to and they know the facility better and can speak about the layout and hidden dangers.
 Under no circumstances should you allow any worker to operate a forklift without obtaining proper training.

 Seasonal/Temporary Employee – Using the same materials for regular new employees and having materials ready will make their training a lot easier.
 Even though they are temporary workers they are still human beings and should be treated with the same respect as everyone else.
-Even if their first language isn’t english that doesn’t mean they are any less intelligent and you never know who’ll surprise you with a great idea to save time and money for the operation
+Even if their first language isn’t English that doesn’t mean they are any less intelligent and you never know who’ll surprise you with a great idea to save time and money for the operation

 Safety Training – Can be in the form of a monthly meeting which is most common.
-Usually only one topic is covered like avoiding arc flash or LOTO.
+Usually, only one topic is covered like avoiding arc flash or LOTO.
 When you give training and you are not sure about something, it is perfectly o.k. to tell an employee you don’t know the answer but that you’ll find out and then make sure you get back to them in a timely manner.
 Drop the ball once and no one will come to you for anything ever again.

-Tailgate/toolbox – meetings are an excellent way to communicate to your staff as well as build your own confidence when it comes to public speaking as these gatherings are more informal to a smaller group of people that are held weekly onsite and last no more then 15 minutes.
-You can utilize these meetings to discuss a safety issue that just came up or demonstrate a new feature on a piece of equipment or teach a new technique, all to keep safety on their minds and them focused.
+Tailgate/toolbox – meetings are an excellent way to communicate to your staff as well as build your own confidence when it comes to public speaking as these gatherings are more informal to a smaller group of people that are held weekly onsite and last no more than 15 minutes.
+You can utilize these meetings to discuss a safety issue that just came up or demonstrate a new feature on a piece of equipment or teach a new technique, all to keep safety on their minds and them, focused.
 They are also suited for a busy work environment since you can break your staff up into smaller groups and keep everyone else working until it’s their turn.

 HOW DO YOU GET EMPLOYEES TO LISTEN?
-Well food always seems to be a way to attract people and offering donuts once in awhile is nice but the best way to get them to listen is to get employees involved by having them demonstrate and share their experience.
-When I would cover LOTO, (Lock Out Tag Out) instead of me droning on about the associated hazards I would pick a piece of equipment, begin the tailgate there and have one of the top operators actually perform the lock out tag out on the unit.
+Well, food always seems to be a way to attract people and offering donuts once in a while is nice but the best way to get them to listen is to get employees involved by having them demonstrate and share their experience.
+When I would cover LOTO, (Lock Out Tag Out) instead of me droning on about the associated hazards I would pick a piece of equipment, begin the tailgate there and have one of the top operators actually perform the lockout tag out on the unit.
 The whole nine yards.
 When they did an outstanding job and they always did, they were given a coupon for a free lunch at the local deli I had previously setup.
-You also want to create an atmosphere where people are comfortable to learn and ask questions so they need to know up front there is no such thing as a stupid question about safety, EVER!
+You also want to create an atmosphere where people are comfortable to learn and ask questions so they need to know upfront there is no such thing as a stupid question about safety, EVER!

 The Green Brick Road of Safety is not an imaginary magical place.
-You don’t need to locate any secret hidden portals or drink any potions, it has always been there, before you all along.
-It’s the road that leads to a safe and productive work place.
+You don’t need to locate any secret hidden portals or drink any potions, it has always been there before you all along.
+It’s the road that leads to a safe and productive workplace.
 Become a safety advocate, it costs nothing to join.
 Keep your fellow employees safe and always keep the dialogue on safety moving forward.
 The life you save may be your own.
 Be sure to stay tuned for our next leg on this journey and don’t miss an issue.